xusiai/dotfiles/README.md

 <img src="assets/dwm/wall.png"></br>
 <div align="center">
 <H3>Welcome!</H3>
 This repo hosts a collection of dotfiles for various Linux applications.
 If you like what you see and wish to use them there is a <a href="https://github.com/Miusaky/dotfiles/wiki">wiki</a> to help you replicate each setup.
-Additional screenshots can be found below.
+Additional screenshots can be found <a href="https://github.com/Miusaky/dotfiles#gallery">below</a>.
 </div>